What does it do?

 sirsc regenerate 1 page all 3

-The cleanup command works with the exact parameters order and types as the regenerate one.
+The cleanup command works with the parameters in the exact order and with the types as the regenerate one.